About the Sri Chinmoy Centre

 The philosophy of the Sri Chinmoy Centre is simple - to improve the world around us we must first improve ourselves.
 When each person has a measure of peace, light and joy, we can have a more harmonious world.

-Our teacher, Sri Chinmoy, has shown us through his own example that there are infinitely many ways - through art, poetry, music, athletics, peace and humanitarian work - to help each other attain this goal.
-And so in the same vein, the Sri Chinmoy Centre offers a diverse variety of spiritual, cultural, musical, athletic and humanitarian events and activities in towns and cities around the world.
+Through his own example, our teacher, Sri Chinmoy, showed us that there are infinitely many ways - art, poetry, music, athletics, peace and humanitarian work - through which we can help each other attain this goal.
+And so the Sri Chinmoy Centres around the world offer a diverse variety of spiritual, cultural, musical, athletic and humanitarian events for their local communities.

 2. Sri Chinmoy's role